maplant/al-jabr/README.md

 ## Contributions

 Pull request of any nature are welcome, especially regaring performance improvements.
-Although a aljabar is generic with respect to dimensionality, algorithms specialized for certain dimensions are straightforward to add and are intended to replace the generic algorithms along the most common code paths in the future.
+Although a al-jabr is generic with respect to dimensionality, algorithms specialized for certain dimensions are straightforward to add and are intended to replace the generic algorithms along the most common code paths in the future.

 ## Support

-Contact the author at `map@maplant.com` or [file an issue on github.](https://github.com/maplant/aljabar/issues/new/choose)
+Contact the author at `map@maplant.com` or [file an issue on github.](https://github.com/maplant/al-jabr/issues/new/choose)